MesaGuildeTeam/Carpenter-Engine/docs/overview.md

 `src`
 - All the source code of the product.
 Currently, the only code stored in here is the engine code, and the distributed static page for the game engine

+'examples'
+- examples used to test the modules of the game engine in a manual environment.
+They can either be practical examples, or they can be generic tests to see how the features behave.